Skip to content

 Class Spy turns your class and className attributes into interactive CSS explorers.
 Hover over any class string in your code and instantly see:

-1. Where the CSS is defined — file name, line number, and the full rule
+1. Where the CSS is defined — each custom class gets its own section with file name and full rule

-2. What Tailwind generates — decoded utility classes shown as plain CSS
+2. What Tailwind generates — all Tailwind utilities combined into one decoded CSS block

 No more switching between files, no more "where did I define this style?", no more memorizing Tailwind scales.